PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 2. A report of missing pharmacogenomics core allele defining positions in user's input

-## How to run the PharmCAT VCF preprocessing tool
+## How to run the PharmCAT VCF Preprocessor

-We have put together interactive materials on
+Below you will find detailed introduction to the PharmCAT VCF Preprocessor.
+We have put together interactive materials on the [PharmCAT tutorial GitHub repo](https://github.com/PharmGKB/PharmCAT-tutorial).

 ### Prerequisites